 The federal government is not responsible for the preparation, hiring, and work life of teachers; these responsibilities rest with states and localities.
-Nevertheless, the federal government, primarily through the U.S. Department of Education, directs substantial resources to K-12 teachers.
+Nevertheless, the federal government, primarily through the U.S. Department of Education (ED), provides substantial resources to strengthen the K-12 teaching force.

-Recently, the focus of federal support has expanded beyond in-service training to include teacher preparation, recruitment, and hiring.
+Recently, the focus of federal support has expanded beyond in-service training to include greater emphasis on teacher preparation, recruitment, and hiring.
 Further, the federal government is attempting to strengthen accountability for teacher quality.
-Interest in providing broad, flexible assistance coupled with accountability for outcomes is expected to remain keen in the 108th Congress.
+There is continuing interest in providing broad, flexible assistance coupled with accountability.

 The No Child Left Behind Act of 2001 (P.L.
 107-110) reauthorized the Elementary and Secondary Education Act (ESEA), replacing the Eisenhower Professional Development program and the Class Size Reduction program with a single formula grant program supporting an array of activities to improve the elementary and secondary teaching force.
-In addition, among other provisions, the reauthorized ESEA includes a separate program of math and science partnerships to improve teaching in those fields and continues a program for preparing prospective teachers to use technology.
-In other action, the Job Creation and Worker Assistance Act of 2002 (P.L.
-107-147) created an above-the-line deduction for up to \$250 a year for classroom expenses incurred by teachers and others in schools.
-Further, the National Science Foundation Authorization Act of 2002 (P.L.
-107-368) authorized the National Science Foundation (NSF) to administer various teacher-related programs and activities to improve math and science instruction, including math and science partnerships.
+In addition, among other provisions, the reauthorized ESEA includes a separate program of math and science partnerships to improve teaching in those fields.